drone/docs/deployment.rst

 Deployment
 ==========

-Drone can push deployments at the end of a successful build.
+Drone can automate your deployment steps at the end of each successful build.
 Drone includes a number of deployment plugins that can be configured in the `deploy` section of the `.drone.yml` file.

-Deployments are skipped for:
+Deployments are **skipped** for:

 * Failed builds
 * Pull requests